Boy, 15, charged with man's murder

 A 15-year-old boy has been charged with murder after a man was found by police with serious injuries.

-Cheshire Constabulary officers said the 37-year-old man died at the scene on Becks Lane, Macclesfield.
+Cheshire Constabulary officers said the 37-year-old man died at the scene on Becks Lane, Macclesfield on Sunday.

-The man's next of kin has been informed and is being supported by specialist officers, police said.
+His next of kin has been informed and is being supported by specialist officers, police said.

-The teenager, who was arrested on Sunday, has been remanded in custody and is due before Crewe Magistrates' Court later.
+The teenager appeared before magistrates in Crewe and will be brought before Chester Crown Court on a date to be confirmed.

-A 29-year-old man, from Macclesfield, who was also arrested has been released on conditional bail.
+A 29-year-old man, from Macclesfield, who was also arrested, has been released on conditional bail.